Civil War and Reconstruction

 More has been written about the Civil War than any other military conflict in which the United States has been involved, and the Newberry has a very large selection of these writings.
-From its inception, the Newberry has collected these publications from both North and South, and consequently has one of the best Civil War collections in the Midwest.
-Anyone wishing to research the Civil War using published primary sources should consider the Newberry a library of first resort.
+From its inception, the Newberry has collected these publications from both North and South, and consequently has one of the best collections of books and manuscripts about the Civil War in the Midwest.

-These publications include not only works on particular battles, campaigns, and generals, but also numerous military unit histories and personal narratives as well.
-Some other sources one might find at the Newberry relating to the Civil War include:
+Materials include not only publications on particular battles, campaigns, and generals, but also numerous military unit histories and personal narratives as well as original diaries, correspondence, and other papers of those involved in the conflict.
+Other sources available at the Newberry relating to the Civil War include:

 - Historical and genealogical society papers

 - Nineteenth-century periodicals

 - Music materials (sheet music, songsters, and hymnody)

 - Maps and atlases

 For the Reconstruction Era, the Newberry has diverse research materials ranging from political pamphlets to Freedmen's Bureau Records on microfilm.
 For related sources, see the African American Studies research guide.

 You can search by Subject in our Primo VE catalog using the “Advanced Search” function to the right of the search bar.
 Select “Subject” in the drop-down menu of search features in place of “Any field.”
 A few useful subject terms for getting started include: